AngelaFNielsen/AngelaFNielsen.github.io/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes
+### LinkedIn Profile

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/AngelaFNielsen/AngelaFNielsen.github.io/settings/pages).
+If you want to learn more about my professional experience, check out my [LinkedIn profile](https://www.linkedin.com/in/angela-nielsen-a392aa1).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Contact